AyobamiAdebesin/AyobamiAdebesin/README.md

 <h1 align="center">Hi there 👋, I'm Ayobami</h1>

 <p align="center"><b> I'm a Cloud Developer and an AI enthusiast with a special interest in Computer vision and Natural Language Processing .
 I love to solve complex problems in a simple way, I have a huge interest in building Cloud-powered A.I solutions.
+I have tried to build a few projects in the past, but I'm always looking for new challenges to learn and grow.
 I can work and complete projects with C, Python, Dart, Flutter, Tensorflow, OpenCV, Keras, PyTorch, Django </b></p>

 - 🔭 I'm currently working on Deploying a Cloud-based A.I. solution.
 - 🌱 I’m currently learning everything about Artificial Intelligence and Cloud Development.